Row-based Replication With No Primary Key

 When row-based replication is used with UPDATE or DELETE, the slave needs to locate each replicated row based on the value in columns.
 If the table contains at least one index, an index lookup will be used (otherwise a table scan is needed for each row, which is extremely inefficient for all but the smallest table and generally to be avoided).

-Beginning in MariaDB 5.3, the slave will try to choose a good index among any available:
+In MariaDB, the slave will try to choose a good index among any available:

 - The primary key is used, if there is one.